 - As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
 We want to preserve as much as we can of the green space which acts as a break between our three communities to maintain the feeling of individuality of our communities.
 See also section 5 ‘Natural Environment’.
 The Community Council will make sure representations to preserve the green space are put forward for the next Local Development Plan.

-- Milltimber will hold a major junction to access the Aberdeen Western peripheral Route (AWPR).
-There is uncertainty as to how traffic volumes moving along the NDR will change once the AWPR is open.
-Regardless of how this transpires, a better link road between the NDR and Inchgarth Road/Garthdee is needed.
+- Milltimber holds a major junction to access the Aberdeen Western peripheral Route (AWPR).
+We now have a better idea of how the AWPR has affected traffic along the NDR.
+However, significant local traffic from the Eastern end of our area will continue to head towards Anderson Drive and Bridge of Dee so a better link road between the NDR and Inchgarth Road/Garthdee is needed.
 This may only come through further development of green space at Inchgarth Road, highlighting that compromises between different goals will sometimes be needed.
 See section 3 ‘Road and Transport’.

-- There is growing pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well used and enjoyed path is not damaged or access restricted by requests from developers to use it.
-The Community Council will work with your local elected city councillors to introduce protections for the Deeside Way.
+- There has been pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well-used and enjoyed path is not damaged or access restricted by requests from developers to use it.
+Following representations from the CC and the community, ACC has recently introduced formal restrictions on all vehicle movements on the Deeside Way apart from Council and statutory utility vehicles and essential access by existing householders for property maintenance.

 - When major developments are approved, there is a process for collecting contributions from the developer to go towards providing any additional requirements which the development may demand of services and infrastructure, e.g. additional school capacity, new or better roads, medical services, community space.
-There are strict rules and guidelines on what a developer can be required to pay for and contributions will generally relate to increases in capacity dictated by the new development.
+There are strict rules and guidelines on what a developer can be required to pay for and contributions must relate closely to increases in capacity dictated by the new development.
+They must also cover only capital improvements and not additional running costs.
 The Community Council is working with Aberdeen City Council to ensure that contributions collected from developments in our area are spent on needed facilities in our area.
+As part of this we intend to make proposals for such contributions as early as possible in the planning process.

-- The Aberdeen City Planning Officers are required to consider the design and choice of building materials as part of their assessment and they will look to ensure a quality design is approved.
+- The Aberdeen City Planning Officers are required to consider the design and choice of building materials as part of their assessment and they will look to ensure that a quality design is approved.
 One person’s good design might be considered by another as an eyesore so the Community Council will endeavour to ensure new development maintains a pleasing appearance in the community through its review of planning applications.
+However it is important to bear in mind that future housing will need to be extremely energy-efficient and may look rather different from traditional homes.

 It is recognised that economic growth in Aberdeen City will need additional housing and that the Lower Deeside area will need to carry its share; the CC considers that this is more than the case.
 Thus we would hope to limit any further development proposals for the next 10 year period and preserve our green space as much as possible.